W

 The Wheaten Terrier is a very healthy breed with a lifespan of some 12 to 14 years, but there is always the chance that it develops some health conditions.
 The Wheaten may be particularly prone to a developmental kidney disorder called renal dysplasia, which may be particularly serious if it affects both kidneys.
 Another potential problem is Addison’s disease, meaning the low production of adrenal hormones, which causes poor appetite and loss of energy.

-The Wheaten may also have a tendency to develop two little-known conditions called Protein-Losing Nephropathy and Protein-Losing Enteropathy.
-These conditions cause the dog to lose an excessive amount of protein and plasma from the kidney and gastrointestinal tract, respectively.
+The Wheaten may also develop two conditions called Protein-Losing Nephropathy and Protein-Losing Enteropathy.
+These conditions cause the dog to lose an excessive amount of protein and plasma from the kidneys and gastrointestinal tract, respectively.
 Other common problems include allergies, cancer, inflammatory bowel disease, and dermatitis.
-A good breeder should ideally try to reduce the risks for some inheritable diseases.
+A good breeder should ideally try to reduce the risks of some inheritable diseases.
 In summation, these are the most common health problems:

 • Allergies